When does the program start? Can I begin anytime?

 Are classes offered online?

 - The majority of our classes are offered on campus, however, there are a few courses that are offered either in a blended format (online with some on-campus meeting times) or online.
-Blackboard is an online tool used by most faculty at DU to provide access to selected course materials, no matter the setting of the class meetings.
+Canvas is an online tool used by most faculty at DU to provide access to selected course materials, no matter the setting of the class meetings.

 How many students are in a typical class?